rfennell/AzurePipelines/Extensions/FileUtilities/readme.md

 2.1 Added replacing InnerText of XML nodes as well as attributes in XML task
     Added support for multi-files on XML tasl
-2.2 Made the location of the local copy of the artifact configurable
+2.2 Made the location of the local copy of the artifact configurable 3.0 Converted the XML Task to Node from PowerShell to make it cross platform

 This set of tasks perform file copy related actions